BREAKING NEWS AND PERTINENT INFORMATION DIRECTLY FROM THE

 My HealtheVet Sign In Changes: To improve Cybersecurity, a multi-factor authentication is now required.
 Review the steps below, and download the full instructions to read, print and share.

-MAY is Mental Health Awareness Month - 2022 Campaign Overview and Materials
+MAY is Mental Health Awareness Month

 VA's annual campaign in May highlights resources and inspirational messages from Veterans.
 This year's theme, Veterans Know, encourage help-seeking behavior and focuses on connecting audiences with inspirational messages and helpful advice from Veterans.
 The campaign aims to reduce barriers surrounding mental health treatment, including: Misconceptions, Stigma, Negative generalizations associated with mental health symptoms, conditions, and treatment,